codevogel/svelte-db-portal/tutorial/1-svelte/README.md

 - Use TypeScript in Svelte components to add type safety.
 - Use the `$state` and `$derived` runes to create reactive variables and derived state.
 - Use the `$props()` rune to pass data between components.
-- Use Svelte stores to share reactive data across components.
+- Re-use immutable data across components using constants.

 We have also built a simple web portal with a home page, an about page, and a dashboard with user and session pages, all using SvelteKit and Tailwind CSS.